-SD card won’t mount on a Mac is one of the most unusual errors on Mac.
-Considering, SD cards are widely used on cameras, or as a portable storage drive, the data existing on SD cards are more personal and even crucial.
-Also, there are multiple user cases where this error was encountered and users have completely lost access to the data existing on SD card.
-Read along to fix SD card is not mounting on Mac and understand the possibility of regaining access to an unmountable SD card.
+Considering, that SD cards are widely used on cameras, or as a portable storage drive, the data existing on SD cards are more personal and even crucial.
+Also, there are multiple use cases where this error was encountered and users have completely lost access to the data existing on the SD cards.

 - SD card